 If you have a long memory, you may remember Palm.
 Palm made pre-smartphone handheld organizers that outsold Apple’s Newton in the 90s.
 When smartphones kicked dedicated organizers to the curb, Palm developed a mobile operating system called WebOS.
 It was based on the Linux kernel and provided a graphical user interface with touch capability, similar in many respects to Google’s Android.
 And Palm fully intended to try to compete with Android and the rest of the smartphone market.
 It didn’t go so well for them, and in 2010 they put the company up for sale.

 The HP Touchpad tablet computer was a flop along the lines of the Coleco Adam and the IBM PCjr.
+Maybe worse.
 It flopped so badly that HP pulled the plug after just two months, fired CEO Leo Apotheker, and considered getting out of not just mobile devices but even PCs and notebook computers.

 HP had a grand vision for loading WebOS on its PCs alongside Windows and on any device that had a CPU in it, but that vision died with the Touchpad.
 HP sold off the Palm intellectual property over time, scattering it to the wind, and even released an open source edition.